 Other than the text content, the text specific aesthetics are:

-• horizontal text alignment: the horizontal alignment of the the text relative to the x and y position of the text
+size font family: for example “Arial”, “Times New Roman”, …font weight: for example “normal” or “bold”horizontal text alignment: the horizontal alignment of the the text relative to the x and y position of the textvertical text alignment

 Source: Maarten Lambrechts, CC-BY-SA 4.0